Net Promoter Score – NPS

 To calculate the NPS, the percentage of Detractors (those who chose 0-6) is subtracted from the percentage of Promoters (those who chose 9-10).

 The Net Promoter Score can range between -100 (all Detractors) to +100 (all Promoters).

 Score category analysis:

-- An NPS greater than 30 is considered good and is shown in green.
+- An NPS greater than 60, shown in green, is considered excellent.

-- An NPS from 1-30 is neutral and is indicated in yellow.
+- An NPS from 0 to 60, indicated in orange, is decent.

 - An NPS from -100 to 0, highlighted in red, indicates risk.